fhlsteven/Learning/4.C#8InANutshell/chapters/1_Preface.md

     Indicates new terms, URIs, filenames, and directories

 Constant width
-    Indicates C# code, keywords and identifiers, and
+    Indicates C# code, keywords and identifiers, and program output

+**Constant width bold**
+    Shows a highlighted section of code

+*Constant with italic*
+    Shows text that should be repalaced with user-supplied values

+> Note
+> This element signifies a general note.

-5. Using Code Examples
+## Using Code Examples

+This book is here to help you get your job done.
+In general, you may use the code in this book in your programs and documenttation.
+You do not need to contact us for permission unless you're reproducung a significant portion of the code.
+For example, writing a program that uses several chunks of code from this book does not require permission.
+Selling or distributing examples from O'Reilly books *does* require permission.
 6. O'Reilly Online Learning
 7. We'd Like To Hear from You
 8. Acknowledgments